• Skip to primary navigation

 Loaf of artisan bread in a pan

-It comes out just like a loaf of Artisan bread that you spend a fortune for at the bakery.
+It comes out just like a rustic loaf of bread that you spend a fortune for at the bakery.

 Crusty on the outside, chewy on the inside, it makes you think you are eating at an Italian restaurant.
 Yum!